.webp)

 Identify users characteristics and needs

-Design Opportunities
+Explore Design Opportunities

-I mapped a beginner's journey to identify the pain points at each stage of the current experience.
+We mapped a beginner's journey to identify the pain points at each stage of the current experience.
 Every stage is connected to the next, and they have multiple pain points in each stage, which would determine whether they can continue the entire journey.
 So, it's necessary to intervene at each stage to ensure a smooth transition till the journey ends.

 Competitive Analysis

-Concept Ideation and user testing
+Concept Ideation and validation

 Brainstormed the possible design concepts and pre-test